Dashboards

 The following is the Dashboard before applying the Custom Style:

-### **Example 2:** Inherit the `color` property from Dashboards to all the Widgets in it&#x20;
+### **Example 2:** Inherit the `color` property from the Dashboard to all Widgets in it

-1. Delete the `color` property inside the `Widget` key in the Style Editor at the Dashboard level:<br>
+1. Delete the `color` property inside the `Widget` key in the Style Editor at the Dashboard level:

-2. Set the Dashboard's `color` property to **red** and save the changes:<br>
+2. Set the Dashboard `color` property to **red** and save the changes:

-3. If you take a look at the Widgets inside the Dashboard, nothing seems to have changed.
-That is because each widget's individual settings are overriding the `color` property.
-With that in mind, remove the `color` property from the Widget that you want to inherit this property from the Dashboard.\
+3. If you look at the Widgets inside the Dashboard, nothing seems to have changed.
+This happens because each Widget's individual settings override the `color` property.
+With that in mind, remove the `color` property from the Widget that you want to inherit this property from the Dashboard.

-Note that, once the `color` property of the widget is deleted, it will inherit that property from the Dashboard.
+Once the Widget `color` property is deleted, it inherits that property from the Dashboard.

-### **Example 1**: Change **ContextBar**'s tittle font and size, font size and color, and background color
+### **Example 1**: Change the **ContextBar** title font, size, color, and background color

 The following is the default Custom Style for every **ContextBar**:

-Open the Dashboard Custom Style settings and set the following style for the **ContextBar** in the **Style Editor.** This will change the **ContextBar** background and font color to white and change the font size:
+Open the Dashboard Custom Style settings and set the following style for the **ContextBar** in the **Style Editor**.
+This changes the **ContextBar** background to white, changes the font color to black, and updates the font size:

 ```json